swiss-art-research-net/metaphacts-community/DEVELOPMENT.md

   OSS dependencies are managed by Gradle and NPM and are retrieved from the public repositories.

-* `metaphacts-platform/client-api` - platform client

-  Initial Java 11 based client to (remotely) connect to the platform.
-Provides dedicated interfaces for accessing assets and services such as queries.
-Provides some further utils ontop of RDF4J.

 * `metaphacts-platform/web` - platform frontend

   Developed in Typescript and compiled to clean, simple JavaScript code which runs on any browser.
 Mainly using React for web-component development, SCSS for stylesheets.